Portland man sentenced in sports gambling syndicate case

 Mardigan pleaded guilty to charges of illegal gambling, money laundering and filing a false tax return in May.
 With the plea, he agreed to turn over more than a dozen properties — some worth more than $1 million — to the federal government in what is likely among the largest cases of asset forfeiture in Maine’s history.

-[Tenants uncertain after landlord busted in multimillion-dollar gambling ring]
+[Tenants uncertain after landlord busted in multimillion dollar gambling ring]

 Mardigan is scheduled to be sentenced in December.
 He has waived his right to appeal a prison sentence of less than 30 months.